-The laws of the State of State govern these Terms and Conditions.
-You hereby consent to the exclusive jurisdiction and venue of courts in County Name, State in all disputes arising out of or relating to travel bookings with UTP.
+The laws of The State of Georgia govern these Terms and Conditions.
+You hereby consent to the exclusive jurisdiction and venue of courts in Coweta County, GA in all disputes arising out of or relating to travel bookings with UTP.

 If any part of these Terms and Conditions is determined to be invalid or unenforceable pursuant to applicable law including, but not limited to, the warranty disclaimers and liability limitations set forth above, then the invalid or unenforceable provision will be deemed superseded by a valid, enforceable provision that most closely matches the intent of the original provision and agreement shall continue in effect.

 These Terms and Conditions (and any other terms and conditions referenced herein) constitute the entire agreement between the Client and UTP with respect to travel bookings made with UTP by any means, and it supersedes all prior or contemporaneous communications and proposals, whether electronic, oral, or written, between Client and UTP with respect to communications with UTP.
 A printed version of this agreement and of any notice given in electronic form shall be admissible in judicial or administrative proceedings based upon or relating to these Terms and Conditions to the same extent and subject to the same conditions as other business documents and records originally generated and maintained in printed form.